This article is part of a series addressing common concerns about charitable giving.

 Governments collect taxes from their constituents and predominantly use that revenue to pay for services that benefit their constituents.
 Some tax revenue is spent on altruistic goals such as helping lower-income nations via foreign aid, but the amount is substantially less than most people believe.
 Often, foreign aid is an exercise of soft power --- it increases the reputation and influence of the benefactor government.

 Aside from voting and engaging in activism, there's little that an average citizen can do to influence government spending.
 However, individual donors can exercise complete agency in directing their personal charitable donations.
-While governments typically seek the most politically viable solutions to social problems, individual donors are able to support only the most effective charities.
+While governments typically need to factor in political viability when making decisions, individual donors can choose to only support the most effective charities.

-Government policies often serve the needs and preferences of the average voter, but donors can choose to help disenfranchised groups who are not able to vote for their own interests, such as (in no particular order):
+Donors can also choose to help groups who are not able to vote for their own interests, and/or whose interests may not be well served by government policies.
+These groups include (in no particular order):

 Donors can also support groups that, while able to vote, are not adequately served by government programs.